 Students are required to install the latest security updates for their operating systems and applications.
 Students are recommended to have an active, up-to-date antivirus software package installed before connecting to the campus Internet.
-The university provides antivirus software to students for work and home computers free-of-charge (http://its.unl.edu/services/antivirus).
+UNL provides antivirus software to students for work and home computers free-of-charge (https://its.unl.edu/services/antivirus/).

 Software packages required for specific courses will be available for download through the Computer Science and Engineering website or through Huskertech at substantially discounted prices.

 Students are free to purchase their laptop from the vendor of their choice.
-Huskertech will have a limited stock of PC and Apple laptops for sale specifically configured for software engineering students.
-You may view these packages at http://sales.unl.edu/software-engineering or you can stop by Huskertech in the basement of the Nebraska Union on city campus (402.472.5151).
-Please be advised that any custom ordered computer takes between a few weeks to over a month from the time the order is placed to the time the computer is received.
-All students are expected to have their computer purchased and available for use on or before August 20, 2018.
+Huskertech offers discounted academic pricing on both Macs and PCs; more information is available on their website at https://sales.unl.edu or in person at their location in the basement of the Nebraska Union on City Campus (tel.
+402.472.5151).
+Please be advised that any custom-ordered computer takes between a few weeks to over a month from the time the order is placed to the time the computer is received.
+All students are expected to have their computer purchased and available for use on or before August 26, 2019.

 The College of Engineering prohibits the use of pirated software.
 Students are expected to certify that all software on their computer is legitimate to have access to the network.
 Students may be asked to present proof of software ownership.
 Students who have pirated software on their computers will not be serviced and can be reported to Student Judicial Affairs.

 Did you know?

 Students with financial need may be eligible for financial assistance in purchasing their computer.
 Visit the Scholarships & Financial Aid Office (17 ADMS) to learn more.